Florence Griffith Joyner: Comeback attempt and other activities

 Griffith Joyner's success at the 1988 Olympics led to new opportunities.
 In the weeks following the Olympics, she earned millions of dollars from endorsement deals, primarily in Japan.
 She also signed a deal with toy maker LJN Toys for a Barbie-like doll in her likeness.

-Among the things she did away from the track was to design the basketball uniforms for the Indiana Pacers NBA team in 1989.
-She served as co-chair of President's Council on Physical Fitness.
-She made a guest appearance as herself on a season 4 episode of 227, and appeared in the soap opera Santa Barbara in 1992, as "Terry Holloway", a photographer similar to Annie Leibovitz.
+In 1989, Griffith Joyner designed the basketball uniforms for the Indiana Pacers NBA team.
+She made a guest appearance as herself on a fourth-season episode of 227.
+In 1992, she appeared in the soap opera Santa Barbara as "Terry Holloway", a photographer similar to Annie Leibovitz.
+She served as co-chair of President's Council on Physical Fitness between 1993 and 1998.

 In 1996, Griffith Joyner appeared on Charlie Rose and announced her comeback to competitive athletics, concentrating on the 400-meter run.
 Her reason was that she had already set world marks in both the 100 m and 200 m events, with the 400 m world record being her goal.
 She trained steadily leading up to the U.S. Olympic trials in June.
-However, tendonitis in her right leg ended her hopes of becoming a triple-world-record holder.
-Al Joyner also attempted a comeback, but he was unable to compete due to an injured quadriceps muscle.
+However, tendinitis in her right leg ended her hopes of becoming a triple-world-record holder.

 Style

 Beyond her running prowess, Griffith Joyner was known for her bold fashion choices.
 She appeared at the World Championships in 1987 in Rome wearing a hooded speed skating body suit.
-In April 1988 she started wearing a running suit with the right leg of the suit extending to the ankle and the left leg of the suit cut off, a style she called the "one-legger".
-The running suits also had bold colors such as lime green or purple with white bikini bottoms and embellished with lightning bolts.
+In April 1988, she started wearing a running suit with the right leg of the suit extending to the ankle and the left leg of the suit cut off, a style she called the "one-legger".
+The running suits had bold colors such as lime green and purple with white bikini bottoms and were embellished with lightning bolts.

 Her nails also garnered attention for their length and designs.
 Her nails were four inches long with tiger stripes at the 1988 Olympic trials before switching to fuchsia.
-For the Olympic games themselves, she had six inch nails painted red, white, blue, and gold.
+For the Olympic games themselves, she had six-inch nails painted red, white, blue, and gold.
 Although many sprinters avoided accessories which might slow them down, Griffith Joyner kept her hair long and wore jewelry while competing.
 She designed many of her outfits herself and preferred looks which were not conventional.